Effective from: September 2020 Reviewed annually

 At Seaton Academy we believe that the Literacy curriculum prepares all pupils to lead an enriched, fulfilling life by teaching the skills they need to communicate effectively and confidently with others, using the spoken and written word.
 We aim to promote a life-long love of reading which develops their cultural, emotional and intellectual awareness so they can participate fully in the world around them.

-- To develop in our pupils the ability to communicate effectively in speech and writing.
+- To develop in our pupils the ability to communicate effectively in speech and writing, developing a wide vocabulary and an understanding of grammar.

 - To enable our children to become fluent and responsive readers.